dramforever/dram.page/p/crc-tricks/crc-tricks.md

 $$ a(x) = b(x) q(x) + r(x) $$

-The algorithm to figure out $q(x)$ and $r(x)$ is a variation on the integer long ivision algorithm.
-In particular, we don't usually care about $r(x)$, so it is fairly easy to 'reduce' $a(x)$ with multiples of $b(x)$ until the degree is strictly less than $b(x)$.
+The algorithm to figure out $q(x)$ and $r(x)$ is a variation on the integer long division algorithm.
+In particular, we don't usually care about $q(x)$, so it is fairly easy to 'reduce' $a(x)$ with multiples of $b(x)$ until the degree is strictly less than $b(x)$.
 Moreover, since the only possible non-zero coefficient is $1$, we don't even need a division to figure out the scalar to